Artisan fund joins opposition to Universal Music spin-off

-U.S. investment fund Artisan Partners on Thursday joined another minority shareholder in French media group Vivendi (VIV.PA) in opposing its spin-off of Universal Music Group (UMG), decrying the transaction as unfavourable to some investors.
+PARIS (Reuters) - U.S. investment fund Artisan Partners on Thursday joined another minority shareholder in French media group Vivendi in opposing its spin-off of Universal Music Group (UMG), decrying the transaction as unfavourable to some investors.

 The deal - through which Vivendi aims to list Universal in Amsterdam and spin-off 60% to existing Vivendi shareholders - will be submitted to an investor vote on June 22.